learn-co-students/houston-se-042020/32-functional-js/README.md

 - _She's not Madonna._
 - Never speak to me again.

-We can think of imperative programming is being more procedural, less abstracted, and more concerned with describing the specific steps of how something is done.
+We can think of imperative programming as being more procedural, less abstracted, and more concerned with describing the specific steps of how something is done.
 In contrast, we can think of declarative programming as being closer to how we speak when we tell people what to do.
 It's very refactored looking (sorry, running out of good words here), and it's easier to read what's happening.

 In programming terms, we can think of using a for loop to manually iterate through an array and push values to a new array as being imperative.
 We can think of array methods, like map() as being declarative.
 ```